 With Jotform, you can create HIPAA-friendly forms in minutes without any technical knowledge.
 If you need to modify these forms in the future, you can do so with a few clicks, and patients will be able to see the changes instantly — all without the need to print anything.

 When patients fill out forms on Jotform, their data goes directly into your system exactly as they entered it.
 This eliminates the need for administrative employees to manually type handwritten responses — there’s no need to struggle with illegible handwriting either.

 According to HIPAA rules, digital forms used in healthcare must be encrypted to ensure that any stolen or leaked information will be unusable.
 Additionally, the connection between the form and the server must be fully secure.

-When you use JotForm’s HIPAA-compliant platform, patient data is automatically encrypted according to these stringent federal standards.
-You will also receive a Business Associate Agreement (BAA) from JotForm that keeps your business protected with binding liability.
+When you use Jotform’s HIPAA-friendly platform, patient data is automatically encrypted according to these stringent federal standards.
+You will also receive a Business Associate Agreement (BAA) from Jotform that keeps your business protected with binding liability.

-To learn more about how to ensure your company maintains mobile app HIPAA compliance, visit JotForm’s HIPAA forms page.
+To learn more about how to ensure your company maintains mobile app HIPAA-friendly, visit Jotform’s HIPAA forms page.

 Thank you for helping improve the Jotform Blog. 🎉